Guides Users, Roles, and Permissions

 Permissions control visibility and actions:

-• What people can see — a staff member only sees their own notes, while an operator sees all notes and the audit log
+• What people can see — a user sees only their own notes, while an admin sees all notes and the audit log

-• What people can do — only operators can change settings, manage bans, or invite new members
+• What people can do — only admins can change settings, manage bans, or invite new members

-• Data boundaries — reporters cannot see call records, staff information, or operator settings
+• Data boundaries — reporters cannot see call records, user information, or admin settings

 Removing access

-To remove someone, go to their profile on the Users page and deactivate their access.
-This takes effect immediately.
+To remove someone, find their profile in the Users section and deactivate their access.
+This takes effect immediately — their sessions are invalidated and their device authorization is revoked.